mbialoru/arch-install/docs/august_2021_install_guide.md

 * Edit `/etc/conf.d/hd-idle` and add line
     `HD_IDLE_OPTS="-i 0 -a /dev/sda -i 60 -a /dev/sdb -i 60"`
 This ensures that hard drives sda and sdb will spindown after 1 minute of idling

+# Closing notes
+* ZRAM has proven itself to not be necessary, since I've allocated enough space on fast NVME M.2 storage.
+Additional swap in a form of ZRAM doesn't seem useful.